nim-naik/Clinic-management-app/README.md

 This **Clinic Management System** is a Java-based application designed to manage patient and doctor information in a clinical environment.
 It provides functionalities to register doctors and patients, view their details, and simulate basic clinic operations through a console-based interface.

-### 📁 Project Structure
-.
-├── ClinicManagement.java   # Main class that runs the application and provides the user interface ├── Doctors.java            # Defines the Doctor class and its related methods └── Patient.java            # Defines the Patient class and its related methods

 ### 🔧 Features

 * Add new doctors and their details (name, specialization, availability)